bitovi/academy/src/typescript/12-generics/generics.md

 ```
 @codepen
-@highlight 1-6,only
+@highlight 1, 5, only

 The `<MyType>` part of the `wrapAsValue` definition is the __Generics__
 part.
-This `<MyType>` allows us to capture the type the user provides, so that we can use that information later.
+This `<MyType>` allows us to capture the type the user provides so that we can use that information later.
 In this case, we are using it to specify that the
 return type is an object with a `MyType` `value`
 property (`{value: MyType}`).
-This allows us to traffic that type information in one side of the function and out the other.
+This allows us to traffic that type of information in one side of the function and out the other.

 We can call generic functions in two ways: